East Basin, Utah

 East Basin is an unincorporated area and census-designated place (CDP) in Summit County, Utah, United States.
-It was first listed as a CDP prior to the 2020 census.
+It was first listed as a CDP prior to the 2020 census, of which the population was 3,023.

 It is in the southwest part of the county, bordered to the northwest by Silver Summit and to the southwest by Snyderville.
 It is 8 mi northeast of Park City.
 Interstate 80 forms the northwest border of the CDP; the highway leads northeast 15 mi to Coalville and west 26 mi to Salt Lake City.
 U.S. Routes 40 and U.S. Route 189 turn south from I-80 at Silver Creek Junction along the northwest edge of the CDP; the U.S. highways lead south 16 mi to Heber City.

 East Basin is drained by Silver Creek, which flows north to the Weber River, carving a canyon followed by Interstate 80.

 Education

 Different portions of the CDP are in the North Summit School District, the Park City School District, and the South Summit School District.
 Park City High School is the Park City district's comprehensive high school.